s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 The fix for this could contemplate an human intervention.
 A definitive solution would be available only when a patch for the issue is available.

-### PV Data corruption at application level

-This case is when the state on the PV corrupts due to a `radosgw` anomalous exit, eg: after a node failure.

-This scenario could even be NOT possible because of the safety features implemented on the radosgw SFS backend.

-The fix for this could contemplate an human intervention.

 ## Measuring s3gw failures on Kubernetes